python-can-define-radio/sdr-course/classroom_activities/Ch01_Diving_in_Headfirst/001_fundamentals.md

 1. - Carrier wave's frequency: 2 cycles per second (Hz)
    - Message: 10110
-   - High amplitude: 100%
-   - Low amplitude: 50%
    - Time per bit: 1 second

 <!-- pandoc-only ### Exercise: Modulate using ASK -->

 2. - Carrier wave's frequency: 3 Hz
    - Message: 110100
-   - High amplitude: 100%
-   - Low amplitude: 20%
    - Time per bit: 1 second

 <!-- pandoc-only ### Exercise: Modulate using ASK -->

 3. - Carrier wave's frequency: 4 Hz
    - Message: 01011
-   - High amplitude: 100%
-   - Low amplitude: 33%
    - Time per bit: 0.5 seconds

 <!-- pandoc-only ### Exercise: Modulate using ASK -->

 4. - Carrier wave's frequency: 0.5 Hz
    - Message: 10010001
-   - For this one, use the low amplitude to represent ones.
-   - High amplitude: 100%
-   - Low amplitude: 80%
    - Time per bit: 2 seconds

 <!-- pandoc-only ### Exercise: Modulate using ASK -->

 5. - Carrier wave's frequency: 4 Hz
    - Message: 0011010
-   - Use the high amplitude to represent ones.
-   - High amplitude: 100%
-   - Low amplitude: 0%
    - Time per bit: 1 second
    - Question: what is the special name for this type of ASK when the low amplitude is the same as not transmitting (0% of the carrier)?
 (Answer in teacher notes)